pantheon-systems/documentation/source/content/guides/secrets/06-troubleshooting.md

 <dt>

-Problem: Site may be running on a PHP version below 7.4.
+**Problem**: Site may be running on a PHP version below 7.4.
 If this is the case, there will be a message in the job output: “Skipping setting up secrets as it is not supported in PHP below 7.4”

 </dt>
 <dd>

-Solution: Upgrade the client to PHP version 8.1 or greater (but it should work with version 7.4+)
+**Solution**: Upgrade the client to PHP version 8.1 or greater (but it should work with version 7.4+)

 </dd>